Medically reviewed by Vicky Davis, FNP

 Your primary care provider may prescribe medication to treat your erectile dysfunction.
 You can learn more about the medications used to treat ED further down the page in our section on ED treatments.

-If a more complex health issue may be causing your ED, your primary care provider may refer you to a urologist, endocrinologist, cardiologist or other type of specialty care physician.
+If a more complex health issue may be causing your ED, your primary care provider might refer you to a urologist, endocrinologist, cardiologist or other type of specialty care physician.

 If you’re concerned about erectile dysfunction, you can contact a local urologist and schedule an appointment.
 Your primary care provider may also refer you to a urologist directly.